OnyxTao/madcolor/readme.md

 Help message and usage.
 Flags are explained, other notes might be present.

+#### -i, --input
+Input file to read

-#### -i, --invent
+#### -I, --invent
-Invent colors, between a minimum/maximum total brightness
+Invent colors, between minimum/maximum total brightness

+#### --min
+Set minimum brightness (default 0) for output colors.

+### --max
+Set maximum brightness (default 160) for output colors.

+#### -o, --output
+Write output to a file instead of stdout

 #### -q, --quiet
-Send debugging / verbose text to the logfile
+By default, debug / verbose output goes to both stderr and the logfile;
+this flag suppresses output to logfile.

 #### -t, --text
 Supply a string to decorate.
 Otherwise, the default string is decorated and returned.